STI stands for sexually transmitted infections. Sometimes these are called STDs or sexually transmitted diseases.

 What is syphilis?

-Syphilis is a sexually transmitted infection (STI), meaning you can get it by having sex (oral, anal, or vaginal) with someone who has untreated syphilis.
+syphilis is a sexually transmitted infection (STI), meaning you can get it by having sex (oral, anal, or vaginal) with someone who has untreated syphilis

 Who can get syphilis?